neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 through which boundary coupling with MOOSE will be performed.

 Next, the [Problem](https://mooseframework.inl.gov/syntax/Problem/index.html)
- block describes all objects necessary for the actual physics solve; for the solid input file, the default of [FEProblem](https://mooseframework.inl.gov/source/problems/FEProblem.html) was implicitly assumed.
-However, to replace MOOSE finite element calculations with NekRS spectral element calculations, the [NekRSProblem](problems/NekRSProblem.md) class is used.
+ block describes all objects necessary for the actual physics solve.
+To replace MOOSE finite element calculations with NekRS spectral element calculations, the [NekRSProblem](problems/NekRSProblem.md) class is used.

-To allow conversion between a non-dimensional NekRS solve and a dimensional MOOSE coupled heat conduction application, the characteristic scales used to establish the non-dimensional problem are provided.
-The `casename` is used to supply the file name prefix for the NekRS input files.
+The `casename` is then used to supply the file name prefix for the NekRS input files.

 !listing /tutorials/pebble_1/nek.i
   start=Problem
   end=Executioner

-!alert warning
-These characteristic scales are used by Cardinal to dimensionalize the NekRS solution into the units that the coupled MOOSE application expects. *You* still need to properly non-dimensionalize the NekRS input files (to be discussed later).

 Next, a [Transient](https://mooseframework.inl.gov/source/executioners/Transient.html) executioner is specified.
-This is the same executioner used for the solid case, except now a different time stepper is used - [NekTimeStepper](/timesteppers/NekTimeStepper.md).
+This is the same executioner used for most transient MOOSE simulations, except now a different time stepper is used - [NekTimeStepper](/timesteppers/NekTimeStepper.md).
 This time stepper simply
-reads the time step specified in NekRS's `.par` file (to be described shortly), and converts it to dimensional form if needed.
+reads the time step specified in NekRS's `.par` file and converts it to dimensional form if needed.
 Except for synchronziation points with the MOOSE application(s) to which NekRS is coupled, NekRS controls all of its own time stepping.
+Note that in this example, NekRS will be run as a sub-application of the heat conduction solve.
+In this case, the `stopAt` and `numSteps` settings in the `pebble.par` file are actually ignored, so that the main MOOSE application controls when the simulation terminates.

+!listing /tutorials/pebble_1/nek.i
+  block=Executioner

 An Exodus II output format is specified.
 It is important to note that this output file only outputs the NekRS solution fields that have